syeung14/speaking/knowledge/if money doesn’t buy happiness, you’re spending it wrong.md

 can be important for our long-term financial health and happiness.
-But how do we get the most happiness out of our discretionary spending?
+But how do we get the most happiness out of our `discretionary spending`?
 - From an early age, I learned that life is about the stories that we share.
 And there are very few stories that you're gonna be able